 Where to stay

-There are several great camping grounds in the area, but my favorite by far is the Ohope Beach Top 10 Holiday Park.
+There are several great camping grounds in the area, but my favourite by far is the Ohope Beach Top 10 Holiday Park.
 With everything from tent sites to 2-bedroom beach villas it’s the perfect option for families on any budget, and in summer they even have a kids’ club program.
 Plus, they’re right on the beach.
-If camp grounds aren’t your thing there are a few small motels and plenty of holiday rentals around.
+If campgrounds aren’t your thing there are a few small motels and plenty of holiday rentals around.
 Book well in advance especially over summer and the NZ school holiday periods.

 9 ways to holiday like a local at Ohope Beach